opensearch-project/documentation-website/_dashboards/get-started/time-filter.md

 The default time range is **Last 15 minutes**.
 You can change the time range at the dashboard level or under **Stack Management > Advanced Settings > Time filter defaults**.
 {: .note}

-To change the time range at the dashboard level:
+To change the time range at the dashboard level, perform the following steps:

 1. Select the calendar icon.
 1. Choose one of the following: